UMA Committee Descriptions

 Third Party Relations Committee

 - This committee is currently being revived and is looking to enlarge membership; membership also will include practice administrators and managers.
 The purpose of the UMA Third Party Relations Committee is to address concerns regarding policies of commercial payers that impact the ability of physicians to treat their patients and to provide information to physicians on best practices in dealing with commercial payers.

 - This committee meets periodically to discuss environmental issues that affect health.
 It makes recommendations to the UMA Board on environmental issues and brings resolutions to the HOD that deal with the environment and health.
 The committee typically meets early morning or in the evening as needed or as issues occur.
 (Usually not more than 6 times a year)

 - This committee meets to discuss how to promote healthy lifestyles including weight, nutrition and physical activity and ways to get physicians involved with their patients on these issues.
 It typically meets quarterly in the evening.

 - This committee of physicians' spouses meets to discuss how to support and promote physician issues and public health projects in the community and the building of strong medical families.

 EDUCATION AND MEMBERSHIP

-- This Board meets to determine what issues the UMA Bulletin will focus on for the year.
-The Board also either gathers stories or articles or writes articles for the Bulletin.
-It typically meets quarterly for a lunch meeting.
+- This Board determines what issues the Utah Physician magazine will focus on for the year.
+The Board also either gathers stories or articles or writes articles for the Utah Physician.
+It typically handles its work via email.